-ACAUTION Avoid cuts when replacing light bulbs, wear gloves.
+A CAUTION Wear gloves to avoid cuts when replacing light bulbs.

 REPLACING THE FREEZER LIGHT BULB (SOME MODELS)

 - 1. Unplug refrigerator. - 2.
 Wear gloves as protection against possible broken glass. - 3.
 Unsnap light shield as shown. - 4.
 Unscrew and replace old bulb with an appliance bulb of the same wattage. - 5.
 Replace light shield. - 6.
 Remember to plug the refrigerator back in.